• Skip to primary navigation

 Ingredients

-• Vegetable oil: This adds moisture to the cake bars.
-You can use canola oil or another light-tasting oil instead.
+• Vegetable oil: This adds moisture to the bars.
+You can use avocado oil, canola oil, or another light-tasting oil instead.

-• Flour: Use all-purpose or plain flour.
+• Flour: All-purpose flour provides structure.
 To make gluten-free pumpkin bars, use gluten-free flour instead of all-purpose flour.
 I use King Arthur Gluten-Free Measure For Measure Flour.

 • Baking powder and baking soda: These are leavening agents that cause the batter to rise when baked.

-• Vanilla extract: We use vanilla extract in the cream cheese frosting.
-You might like to use maple syrup instead.
+• Vanilla extract: Adds flavor depth to the frosting.
+You can use maple syrup instead.

 1. Heat the oven to 350°F (177°C).